Portfolio Spotlight: Interview with Geoteric Research & Development Director, James Lowell

 Having already developed a people-centric AI platform which liberates geoscientists from small monotonous tasks, we continue to work on AI technology that will release information locked in seismic and derivative volumes.
 As our AI technology grows, geoscientists will have the ability to to understand the Earth in new ways.

 Geoteric has been an EV Private Equity portfolio company since 2010.
-Discover more here.
+Discover our full portfolio of technology investments here.